 - Pressure from tight-fitting headwear

-Q. When should I see the doctor for my headaches?
+When should I see my healthcare professional for my headaches?

 - Confusion or trouble understanding speech

 - Numbness, weakness or paralysis

 - Trouble seeing, speaking or walking

 You should schedule a visit with your healthcare professional if you experience headaches that: